clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

 with the parameters `"Apple", "Round", "99"`.

-Note that `insert!` and `create-table-ddl` are the only functions that require `:options` as a "flag" to introduce the options map.
+Note that `insert!` and `create-table-ddl` are the only functions in version 0.5.5 that require `:options` as a "flag" to introduce the options map.
 In all the other functions, the options map is simply the last argument in the call (and can be omitted when the defaults are acceptable).

 ## Protocol extensions for transforming values